-This list includes many cool Taranis X9D upgrades, DIY mods, tutorials and tricks!
-It’s a great compilation of resources related to Taranis X9D TX radio transmitter.
-Some of the tutorials might also work for other Taranis models too such as the Q X7.
+There are many Taranis X9D hacks, DIY mods, tutorials and upgrades!
+I spent a long time making this great compilation of resources related to Taranis X9D TX radio transmitter.
+Some of the modifications might also work for other Frsky TX including the Taranis Q X7 and Horus X10 and X12.

 The Taranis X9D is undeniably one of the most powerful radio transmitters you can get for the money.
-The software is very flexible and it has a large user community, there are new ideas and hacks being discovered everyday.
+The software is very flexible and it has a large user community, there are new ideas and hacks being discovered everyday for the Taranis.
 I will keep updating this post and I hope this post is useful to you.

 Index of Content